Roland Perry: Fiction

-The author's second novel, Blood is a Stranger was set in Australia's Arnhem Land and Indonesia.
+The author's second novel, Blood is a Stranger, was set in Australia's Arnhem Land and Indonesia.
 This covered the 'issue' of the misuse of uranium mining and dangers of nuclear weapons, a theme in Perry's early writing and documentary film-making.
 Stephen Knight in The Sydney Morning Herald wrote: Blood is a Stranger is a skilful and thoughtful thriller... with a busy plot and some interesting, unnerving speculations about what might be going on in the world of lasers, yellowcake (uranium mining and manufacture) and Asian politics—things that most people prefer to ignore in favour of more simple and familiar puzzles.'

 Roland Perry returned to fiction and a pet theme — nuclear weapons — in his third novel Faces in the Rain (1990).
 Set mainly in Melbourne and Paris, he used the first person to expose the nefarious activities of the French in testing and developing nuclear weapons in the Pacific.

-In 2015, Perry began a three-book 'Assassin' fiction series.
+In 2015, Perry began releasing a three-book 'Assassin' fiction series.
 In the first two, The Honourable Assassin and The Assassin on the Bangkok Express, he tackled the operations of Mexican drug cartels and their operations in South East Asia.
 The third in the series, The Shaman was published in February 2021.